dabapps/django-log-request-id/README.md

 Why?
 ----

-So you can grep (or otherwise search) a set of logs for a high-traffic application to isolate out all messages associated with a single request.
+So you can grep (or otherwise search) a set of logs for a high-traffic application to isolate all messages associated with a single request.

 How?
 ----

 **The request ID is stored in a thread local**.
-This is not generally considered best practice for Django applications, but seems to be the only viable approach in this case.
+Use of thread locals is not generally considered best practice for Django applications, but seems to be the only viable approach in this case.
 Pull requests with a better ideas are welcome.

 Any other neat features?
 ------------------------

 In some cases, components further up the HTTP stack such as load balancers or proxies may generate request IDs.
-For example, [Heroku's experimental `http-request-id` feature](https://devcenter.heroku.com/articles/http-request-id) adds a header to the request called `HTTP_HEROKU_REQUEST_ID`.
-If such a header is present (and configured in your settings), this ID will be used (instead of generating one).
+For example, [Heroku's experimental http-request-id feature](https://devcenter.heroku.com/articles/http-request-id) adds a header to the request called `HTTP_HEROKU_REQUEST_ID`.
+If such a header is present (and configured in your settings, see below), this ID will be used (instead of generating one).

 The ID also gets added to the `HttpRequest` object that is handed to your views, in case you need to use it in your application.